rockbeenorth/color-layer/README.md

 # color-layer

-Get colors for a UI for light and dark modes.
-Each hue has 11 layers that work together well.
-10 levels is enough to build most of components such as inputs, buttons, labels, etc.
+**Generate colors for a UI.
+The function returns two HSL values for a given hue and layer number (for light mode and for dark mode).
+Designed to generate up to 10 brightness levels are enough to build most of the components such as inputs, buttons, labels, etc.**

 The function returns two `hsl` values: for light mode and for dark mode: